-I caught a common cold and was sick for the entire week.
+I caught a cold and was sick for the entire week.
 They say that catching a cold is a sign that you need to rest.
-It sounds like an excuse for laziness, but I am eventually feeling much better after sleeping a lot during the week.
+I am eventually feeling much better after sleeping a lot during the week.

 On Tuesday I had a supervision meeting for the first time in a month and gained some useful tips on literature reviews and methodology sections.
 I had initially planned to write Chapter 2 next month, but it turned out that I need to state in-depth discussions on my data collection, transcription, coding, interpretation and translation.

 A psychiatrist recommended that we do not write down too many tasks on your To Do list for a day.
 The more tasks you have, the more you feel like your head is going to explode.
 It would be ideal to narrow it down to one or two agendas to concentrate on each day, if that is possible.
-Depending on your position, you might need to perform multiple tasks.
 I personally agree that it is ideal to focus on a few important things for a day, because unachieved tasks only put you under pressure.